 4. Mask Requirements

-Care Resource requires all employees, patients, and visitors to follow mask requirements established by the CDC:
+Care Resource provides all employees, patients, and visitors the option to wear masks.

 5. Visitor Restrictions

-As conditions of the pandemic continue to evolve, Care Resource highest priority remains delivering quality care in the safest possible environment.
-Our visitor policies reflect the best evidence-based information available, and we’re confident in our safety protocols and our ability to keep patients, visitors and employees safe.
-Care Resource currently has visitor restrictions in place.
+Our visitor policies reflect the best evidence-based information available, and we’re confident in our safety protocols and our ability to keep patients, visitors, and employees safe.

-- All visitors are required to bring and wear their own face masks for the duration of their visit at any/all clinical care locations.
-If they do not have one, a face mask will be provided.
+- Visitors opting to wear a mask are required to bring and wear their own face masks for the duration of their visit.